MBA in Healthcare Informatics

 Most healthcare informatics MBA programs require that applicants have some professional experience in the healthcare industry.
 Entrance exams such as the GRE or GMAT are often not necessary.
 The programs listed below are offered almost exclusively online, without on-campus weekends or travel requirements that are occasionally required of online hybrid MBAs in other concentrations.
 The curricula are also provided in a flexible format so that students can determine their pace of learning and continue working while enrolled in school.

-SNHU supports health informaticists by blending skills in technology with a healthcare background.
-The 80-year-old university offers an MBA in healthcare informatics that provides students with the skills they need to excel in the field.
+SNHU includes healthcare informatics in its MBA curriculum for budding healthcare administrators.
+The 80-year-old university offers an MBA in healthcare management that provides students with the skills they need to excel in the field, and incorporate informatics into daily decision-making and delivery of care.
 The online program is presented on a flexible schedule determined by students on an individual basis.

 No GMAT or GRE scores are required for admission, and the university provides career counselors to help students navigate the program and find employment upon graduation.
 Coursework includes both case studies and specialized classes including social and organizational issues in healthcare and the management of information technology.